5 Benefits of Self-Service Analytics

 Single Source of Truth

 With self-service analytics, all types of users have access to the same, up-to-date version of the data.
 Unlike spreadsheets which exist in multiple versions across multiple devices, self-service analytics ensures consistent data across different departments, enabling better collaboration and improving productivity.
-Self-service analytics tools also combine data from disparate systems such as ERP, HCM, SCM, etc. allowing you to generate custom reports based on your unique needs.
+These analytics tools also combine data from disparate systems such as ERP, HCM, SCM, etc. allowing you to generate custom reports based on your unique needs.

 Reduce Costs